Chetanjain281/Chetanjain281/README.md

-🌱 I’m currently learning Web development <br><br>💬 Ask me about Python, JAVA, and Electronics hardware<br><br>📫 How to reach me: chets.rj@gmail.com<br><br>⚡ Fun fact: Did you know that the first computer virus was created in 1983 and was called the 'Elk Cloner'?
+🌱 I’m currently learning Machine Learning <br><br>💬 Ask me about Python, JAVA, and Electronics hardware<br><br>📫 How to reach me: chets.rj@gmail.com<br><br>⚡ Fun fact: Did you know that the first computer virus was created in 1983 and was called the 'Elk Cloner'?
 It was created by a high school student named Rich Skrenta for the Apple II operating system as a prank.
 Instead of causing harm, it displayed a poem about itself every 50th boot.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/rj_chets) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/chetan-jain-0011b3229)